CounterPunch

 CounterPunch is a left-wing online magazine.
 Content includes a free section published five days a week as well as a subscriber-only area called CounterPunch+, where original articles are published weekly.
 CounterPunch is based in the United States and covers politics in a manner its editors describe as "muckraking with a radical attitude".

+From 1993 to 2020, CounterPunch published a newsletter, and a magazine.

 History

-CounterPunch began as a newsletter, established in 1994 by the Washington, D.C.-based investigative reporter Ken Silverstein.
-He was soon joined by Alexander Cockburn and then Jeffrey St. Clair, who became the publication's editors in 1996 when Silverstein left.
+CounterPunch began as a newsletter, established in 1994 by the Washington, D.C.–based investigative reporter Ken Silverstein.

+Silverstein was soon joined by Alexander Cockburn and then Jeffrey St. Clair, who became the publication's editors in 1996 when Silverstein left.

 In 2007, Cockburn and St. Clair wrote that in founding CounterPunch they had "wanted it to be the best muckraking newsletter in the country", and cited as inspiration such pamphleteers as Edward Abbey, Peter Maurin, and Ammon Hennacy, as well as the socialist/populist newspaper Appeal to Reason (1895–1922).
 When Alexander Cockburn died in 2012 at the age of 71, environmental journalist Joshua Frank became managing editor and Jeffrey St. Clair became editor-in-chief of CounterPunch.

-During the 2016 presidential election, CounterPunch published a piece attributed to Alice Donovan, who purported to be a freelance writer but US intelligence officials alleged to be a pseudonymous employee of the Russian government.
-Donovan was tracked by the FBI for nine months, as a suspected fictitious persona created by the GRU.
-In late November 2017, after CounterPunch had published several more pieces by Donovan, The Washington Post contacted Jeffrey St. Clair about her.
-The co-editor said that Donovan's pitches did not stand out among the pitches that CounterPunch received daily and began making inquiries.
-He asked Donovan to substantiate her identity by sending a photo of her driving license but she did not.
-On the same day The Washington Post article about Donovan was published, St. Clair and Frank published a piece stating that CounterPunch only ran one article by Alice Donovan during the 2016 election, which was on cyber-breaches of medical databases.
-Donovan was also exposed by the newsletter as a serial plagiarizer.
-CounterPunch removed all of the articles from their site.
-In a January 2018 follow-up article, St. Clair and Frank exposed a network of alleged trolls that operated a site called Inside Syria Media Center, promoting a pro-Bashar al-Assad and pro-Russian view of the Syrian Civil War.
-St. Clair and Frank speculated that the website was connected to the same network of trolls as Alice Donovan, which was later confirmed by the Atlantic Council and other researchers.